 -

-71st Rgt of Foot, Fraiser’s Highlanders, Major’s Co’y – September, 1777
+71st Rgt of Foot, Fraiser’s Highlanders, Major’s Co’y – September 1777

 Fraiser’s Highlanders wear short red coats faced white, topped by the traditional highlander’s bonnet as they were at the Battle of Brandywine.
 Trousers were considered more practical than kilts for service in America.
 Their leather waistbelts with single frogs for bayonet are black, unusual for British troops.

-Fraiser’s entered the war in April of 1776 as the largest British regiment that served in the Revolution, but suffered enormous casualties before returning to England in late 1783.
+Fraiser’s entered the war in April of 1776 as the largest British regiment that served in the Revolution but suffered enormous casualties before returning to England in late 1783.

 -

-2nd Battalion of Light Infantry
+2nd Battalion of Light Infantry, 52nd Regiment, September 1777

 In 1771 each British infantry regiment was required to select good men who were quick, agile and accurate marksman to create a company of light infantry.
 Today they would be known as special forces.
 They were adaptable in both dress and tactics.
 Their madder red coat is short and fitted rather than bulky.
 They wear close fitting gaitered trousers.
 Their hat has a narrow brim.
 All these uniform changes allow for unencumbered movement on the march and attack.
 The recreated unit represents troops during the Philadelphia Campaign; from the Battle of Brandywine (September 11, 1777) to Germantown (October 4, 1777).
 The 2nd Battalion earned their nickname, the “Bloodhounds,” after their nighttime bayonet attack on Continental General Anthony Wayne’s troops at Paoli.